likuner/LAZY-IMG/README.md

 # Introduction
 `lazy-img`

-- a component of lazy image loading based on web components.
+- a custom element of lazy image loading based on web components.
 - It can be used in both Vue and React.
 # Download
 ## yarn